UCLA Health hero ensures PPE supply during pandemic & beyond

 — Jim Buchbinder, Carilion Clinic director of laundry services

 Before the COVID-19 pandemic, the system was going through 14,000 gowns per a week.
 Demand tripled during the pandemic to 45,000 gowns per week.
 Ultimately demand grew to 70,000 gowns per week.
-In order to meet pandemic demand, Carilian increased the speed of its laundry services.
-As a result of their efforts, including a streamlined process involving four laundy-pickups per day, priority laundry service, and color-coded laundry bags, they didn’t experience PPE service failure at any of their hospitals during the pandemic.
+In order to meet pandemic demand, Carilion increased the speed of its laundry services.
+As a result of their efforts, including a streamlined process involving four laundy pickups per day, priority laundry service, and color-coded laundry bags, they didn’t experience PPE service failure at any of their hospitals during the pandemic.

 In addition, because they were already using reusable linen for other applications such as wrapping surgical instruments in the OR, this averted the need to cancel procedures during the shortages of wrapage from China during the pandemic.